towersvault/shinpokered/README.md

 - SET mode gives an additional 1.5x EXP boost in trainer battles
 - Added a NPC to the Celadon Diner to toggle a Catch-Up EXP Boost feature

+- New Game Plus no longer makes a new Trainer ID, so old boxed pokemon will obey on a new playthrough

 - The project now compiles Japanese Blue
 - The project now compiles Japanese Red
 - Green and Red-JP have their original pokedex entries (adapted from Fire Red)